pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 # Resources and scheduling

-If your event schedule depends on the availability of personnel, spaces, equipment, or other resources, then you should use the "Resources and scheduling" plugin.
+If your event schedule depends on the availability of staff, spaces, equipment, or other resources, then you should use the "Resources and scheduling" plugin.
 This plugin allows you to manage those resources and schedule dates in your [event series](event-series.md) accordingly.
 This article tells you how to use it.